LIBRARY AND TECHNOLOGY

 Our librarian and media specialist seeks to inspire in students a lifelong love of reading and to support teachers in the integration of new technologies into the learning environment.
 Students and parents can log on to our online library to search titles in our extensive collection of digital and print media.

-Device Program in Middle School
+Chromebook Program in Middle School

 In Preschool and Junior Kindergarten, iPads are used for math, language arts and free choice time.
 These applications of technology help to push the students to learn new ideas, try new activities, and become not only familiar with technology and its applications, but to become proficient with technology.